 Significantly, as they rose, and looked around, they saw no one except Jesus alone.
 The transfer was complete - authority and power from the prophets, validation from God Himself - all power of redemption and reconciliation was now vested in Jesus.
 Jesus was changed (transfigured), the whole relationship between God and the world was changed, and the disciples were changed.
 The change in Jesus was plain to see, with his face shining like the sun.
 God's spoken declaration announced with great clarity that the relationship between God and the world had changed.
 Mind you, the change in the disciples was considerably less dramatic and much less complimentary.
-After all, falling to the ground and being overcome with terror is not exactly the kind of reputation that anyone would like to have passed around, much less written down and highlighted in public some two thousand years later!
-But to be fair to them, they were redeemed by Christ's gentle touch and command, and redeemed themselves in their following through over the years, not only to the cross but beyond in faithful service until their own deaths.
+After all, falling to the ground and being overcome with terror is not exactly the kind of reputation that anyone would like to have passed around, much less written down and highlighted in public more than two thousand years later!
+But to be fair to those disciples we note they were redeemed by Christ's gentle touch and command, and redeemed themselves in their following through over the years, not only to the cross but beyond in faithful service until their own deaths.

-While we probably have not had the kind of faith experience that caused us to fall prostrate to the ground in abject fear, we do share with the disciples that the one identified by the voice of God as the Son of God has also reached out to us, taking us gently by the hand, and saying to us, "do not be afraid."
+While we probably have not had nor do we expect to experience the kind of faith encounter that would cause us to fall prostrate to the ground in abject fear, we do share with the disciples that the one identified by the voice of God as the Son of God has also reached out to us, taking us gently by the hand, and saying to us, "do not be afraid."
 We too, like them, have been touched by God in some way, and we strive to respond faithfully, in worship and in deed.
 The path to our reconciliation with God is illuminated for us by Christ; our days are made brighter and warmer by his constant closeness with us.
-The light of God's love in Christ shines upon the world and it is made more lovely as a result.
+The light of God's love in Christ shines upon the world and for us the world is made more lovely as a result.

 We also read in scripture that we are one with Christ in our faith, and so it is possible to believe that some of the light of that love has been poured into us as well.
-Perhaps that can be our prayer on this last Sunday before the Season of Lent, that God's Holy Spirit will help us to let that light shine forth from us in all that we do, that through our faith others may feel that they have also have been if not touched by God then at least witnessed that touch in action.
+Perhaps that can be our prayer on this last Sunday before the Season of Lent, our prayer that God's Holy Spirit will help us to let that light shine forth from us in all that we do, that through our faith others may feel that they have also have been if not touched by God then at least witnessed that touch in action.
+May it be so.